Hello, my Freaky Darlings!

-This was the first short story I wrote.
+This was one of the first short stories I wrote.
 It’s not a horror, but it is dark and twisted.
 I hope you enjoy it.

 I read somewhere that a sure way to kill a Parrot is to feed it Avocado Pear.
 I wondered if it would work on Pierre’s African Grey.
 I really hated that bird.
 All our problems started the day he bought it.